reactjs/react.dev/src/content/learn/rendering-lists.md

 On this page you learned:

-* How to move data out of components and into data structures like arrays and objects.
+* How to move data out of Components and into data structures like arrays and objects.
-* How to generate sets of similar components with JavaScript's `map()`.
+* How to generate sets of similar Components with JavaScript's `map()`.
 * How to create arrays of filtered items with JavaScript's `filter()`.
-* Why and how to set `key` on each component in a collection so React can keep track of each of them even if their position or data changes.
+* Why and how to set `key` on each Component in a collection so React can keep track of each of them even if their position or data changes.

 </Recap>